pawap90/blog-articles/20210122-chrome-extension-commands/2021-01-22-chrome-extension-commands.md

 ```

 > Notice that I didn't include a `case` for the `_execute_browser_action` command because, as we said before, that command is handled automatically by chrome.

+## Done!
+Now when the user executes `Alt + Shift + 1` the browser action will be open and when they use the shortcut `Alt + Shift + 2` the current tab will be duplicated.

 # The repo